naghmeadibi/Speed-up-a-C-code/README.md

-This document outlines the implementation of matrix multiplication and FIR (Finite Impulse Response) filters in microprocessor architecture, focusing on optimizing performance through effective use of microarchitecture features.
+This document implements matrix multiplication and FIR (Finite Impulse Response) filters with respect to microprocessor architecture, focusing on optimizing performance through effective use of microarchitecture features.